 Anxiety disorders are the most common psychiatric disorders.
 It is estimated that about 25 per cent of adults will suffer an anxiety disorder at some point in their life.

-There are several conditions for which anxiety is the main symptom, for example, generalised anxiety disorder (GAD), panic disorder, phobias and post-traumatic stress disorder can all cause severe anxiety.
+There are several conditions for which anxiety is the main symptom, which can cause severe anxiety, for example:

 Generalised anxiety disorder (GAD)

 GAD is a common disorder.
 Its main feature is sustained and excessive worry about varied things (not one thing in particular) associated with heightened tension.